An Olympic first: sexual assault centers open at games

 Rebecca Stenberg, an ice hockey player at her first Olympics, said her home country of Sweden has seen a similar #metoo push, and knowing that such a center is available is comforting.

-Having them "recognizes that there has been a problem — and that's a good thing," she said.
+Having the centers "recognizes that there has been a problem — and that's a good thing," she said.